pallavi-1311/Flam-PerformanceDashboard/PERFORMANCE.md

 ##  **2. Optimization Techniques**

-To achieve and maintain **60 FPS**, several frontend and rendering optimizations were applied:
+In order to reach and sustain a rate of **60 FPS**, a number of frontend and rendering optimization were done:

 ###  **React & State Management**
 - Used **`useMemo`** and **`useCallback`** to prevent unnecessary re-renders of chart and control components.